kwokyto/developing-meaningful-indicators/others/other_visualisations.md

 ## Duolingo

-This set of charts were reference Duolingo statistics, with the emphasis on the use of chord diagrams.
+This set of charts referenced Duolingo statistics, with the emphasis on the use of chord diagrams.

 ![duolingo_1](./duolingo/1.png)
 ![duolingo_2](./duolingo/2.png)